gto76/python-cheatsheet/README.md

       +-- RuntimeError            # Raised by errors that don't fall into other categories.
       |    +-- RecursionError     # Raised when the maximum recursion depth is exceeded.
       +-- StopIteration           # Raised by next() when run on an empty iterator.
-      +-- TypeError               # Raised when an argument is of wrong type.
+      +-- TypeError               # Raised when an argument is of the wrong type.
-      +-- ValueError              # When an argument is of right type but inappropriate value.
+      +-- ValueError              # When argument has the right type but inappropriate value.
            +-- UnicodeError       # Raised when encoding/decoding strings to/from bytes fails.
 ```